klis87/redux-requests/docusaurus/docs/guides/selectors.md

 ---
 title:  Selectors
+description: Selectors guide for redux-requests - declarative AJAX requests and automatic network state management for Redux
 ---

 While it is possible to get a remote state from `requestsReducer` on your own, it is recommented to use below selectors.